Top 10 best playgrounds for kids in Toronto

 5. Earl Bales Park

-Home to Jumpstart Playground, Earl Bales Park is designed to be accessible and inclusive for all children.
-It includes ramps for wheelchairs and sensory playground features, along with a splash pad.
+Home to the Jumpstart Playground, Earl Bales Park is designed to be fully accessible—ramps for wheelchairs, sensory features, and a splash pad.
 This park is massive and is actually a big hit in the winter months.
-Great excuse to check out the West Don River.
+Great excuse to check out the West Don River trails if your kids still have energy left.

 Find it